How to pay a suspension termination fee

 - 3. An indefinite suspension means your driver license or privilege to drive was taken away because you failed to do something.
 Your driver license or privilege to drive will remain suspended until you comply with the instructions on your suspension order.
 You may also be required to pay a suspension termination fee.
 Common reasons for indefinite suspensions are

 - you did not answer a traffic ticket

-- you did not pay a traffic ticket fine
+- you did not pay a Driver Responsibility Assessment (DRA)

 - you did not file a motor vehicle accident report